 Getting your SDK key

 In your App Settings, copy the public SDK key and keep it somewhere safe.
-We’ll need it shortly.
+You can find it under App settings → API keys → Public SDK key.

 Installation